Education in Ballarat

-Education in Ballarat may be divided into a four groups: pre-school, primary education, secondary education and tertiary education.
-Ballarat is home to two universities and many primary and secondary schools.
-Entry to tertiary education for most students is through the Victorian secondary school system where students are ranked by the Australian Tertiary Admission Rank (ATAR) upon completion of Year 12.
+Education in the city of Ballarat, Australia may be divided into preschool, primary, secondary and tertiary levels.
+Ballarat is home to many primary and secondary schools and two universities.
+Entry to tertiary education for most students is through the Victorian secondary school system, where they receive an Australian Tertiary Admission Rank on completing Year 12.

 Preschool education

 Ballarat offers 37 preschool institutions.
 They are located in the suburbs of Alfredton, Bakery Hill, Ballarat Central, Ballarat East, Ballarat North, Black Hill, Brown Hill, Delcombe, Lake Gardens, Lake Wendouree, Mount Clear, Mount Helen, Mount Pleasant, Redan, Sebastopol, Soldiers Hill and Wendouree, and the townships of Buninyong, Cardigan, Creswick and Miners Rest.

 Primary and secondary education

 Education in the city is overseen by the Victorian Department of Education and Early Childhood Development (DEECD), whose role is to 'provide policy and planning advice for the delivery of education'.

 The City of Ballarat lists 55 primary schools within the district, however many of these schools are not in the city.
 The primary schools in Blowhard, Bungaree, Buninyong, Cape Clear, Clunes, Creswick, Haddon, Lal Lal, Miners Rest, Napoleons, Ross Creek, Warrenheip and Waubra are all serviced by the Ballarat Council.

-The city has ten secondary colleges, consisting of four government, three Catholic and three other non-governmental schools.
+The city has eleven secondary colleges, consisting of four government, four Catholic and three other non-governmental schools.